Solid neon as a noise-resilient host for electron qubits above 100 mK

 \section{Abstract}

 \pretolerance=9000

-\textbf{Cryogenic solid neon has recently emerged as a pristine solid host for single electron qubits.
-At $\sim$10~mK temperatures, electron-on-solid-neon (eNe) charge qubits have exhibited exceptionally long coherence times and high operation fidelities.
-To advance this platform towards a scalable quantum information architecture, systematic characterization of its noise feature is imperative.
-Here, we show the remarkable resilience of solid neon against charge and thermal noises when eNe qubits are operated away from the charge-insensitive sweet-spot and at elevated temperatures.
-Without optimizing neon growth, the measured charge (voltage) noise on solid neon is already orders of magnitude lower than that in most stringently grown semiconductors, rivaling the best records to date.
-Up to 400~mK, the eNe charge qubits operated at $\sim$~5~GHz can maintain their echo coherence times over 1~microsecond.
-These observations highlight solid neon as an ideal host for quantum information processing at higher temperatures and larger scales.}
+\textbf{Solid neon can be used as a solid host for single-electron qubits, and at temperatures of around 10~mK, electron-on-solid-neon charge qubits exhibit long coherence times and high operation fidelities.
+However, systematic characterization of the noise features of such systems is needed for the development of scalable quantum information architectures.
+Here, we show that solid neon can be used as a noise-resilient host for electron qubits above 100~mK.
+We examine the resilience of solid neon against charge and thermal noise when electron-on-solid-neon charge qubits are operated away from the charge-insensitive sweet spot and at elevated temperatures.
+We show that the extracted high-frequency charge noise density of electron-on-solid-neon qubits, projected as voltage fluctuations on nearby electrodes, is between $10^{-4}$ and $10^{-6}~\mathrm{\mu V^2/Hz}$ at 0.01 to 1 MHz, which is comparable with common semiconductor hosts.
+We also show that the electron-on-solid-neon charge qubits operating around 5 GHz frequencies can maintain echo coherence times of over 1 $\mu$s at temperatures up to 400 mK.}